Pricing evidence snapshot

 The most unusual thing about JazzHR's pricing model is not the price points - it's the structure.
 JazzHR charges a flat fee per plan tier, not per recruiter seat.
 Hiring managers, HR coordinators, department heads, and interviewers can all access the platform at no additional cost beyond the base plan price.

 This model is genuinely attractive in specific scenarios.
-For a 25-person company where the CEO, two department managers, and an office manager all participate in hiring decisions, JazzHR's flat fee means all four users are covered in the plan price.
-Under a per-seat model at $50/seat/month, the same setup would cost $200/month — more than double the Hero plan.
+As an illustrative example (not a specific customer): for a 25-person company where the CEO, two department managers, and an office manager all participate in hiring decisions, JazzHR's flat fee means all four users are covered in the plan price.
+Under a hypothetical per-seat model at $50/seat/month, the same setup would cost $200/month - more than double Hero's ~$83/month equivalent.

 When flat-fee pricing wins